Asphodelus aestivus Brot.

 Bloom Time: Late spring

-Asphodelus aestivus is an attractive perennial with gray-green, narrow, sword-like leaves up to 18 inches (45 cm) tall and spikes of white, star-like flowers that rise above the foliage in late spring to an overall height of 2 to 3 feet (60 to 90 cm).
-The 1 inch (2.5 cm) wide flowers have thin, brown midstripes on the petals and first open at the bottom of the spike and proceed upward to the top over a period of several weeks.
+Asphodelus aestivus is an attractive perennial with gray-green, sword-like leaves, up to 18 inches (45 cm) long, and spikes of white, star-like flowers that rise above the foliage in late spring to an overall height of 2 to 3 feet (60 to 90 cm).
+The flowers are about 1 inch (2.5 cm) across and have thin, brown mid-stripes on the petals.
+They first open at the bottom of the spike and proceed upward to the top over several weeks.

 USDA hardiness zone 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).